Delta Burke's Journey to a Healthier and Happier Life

-Through it all, Delta proved that nothing -- not her battle with weight, her ongoing struggle with depression, nor a diagnosis of diabetes -- could stop her.
-"I've bounced back from it all," she says proudly.
-Today Burke is a svelte 150 pounds.
+Through it all, she proved that nothing—not her battle with weight, her ongoing struggle with depression, nor a diagnosis of diabetes—could stop her.
+When we spoke with Burke back in the mid-2000s, she proudly proclaimed, "I've bounced back from it all."
 Gone is the lilting Southern belle accent that defined Suzanne Sugarbaker.
-In its place is the real Delta Burke talking straight from her heart about diabetes.
+In its place is the real Delta Burke who talked straight from her heart about diabetes.

-Happily in control of her health and her life, Delta, 52, just finished leading the nationwide Byetta Let's Talk campaign.
+In 2018, happily in control of her health and her life, Burke finished leading the nationwide Byetta Let's Talk campaign.
 Her goal: To help spread the word that education and communication are the keys that help people manage their diabetes.
-"The whole point is to encourage people to start talking," she says.
+"The whole point is to encourage people to start talking," Burke said.
 "You have to learn about whatever is going on with you."

-Delta says she's learned how important it is to find a doctor you can trust -- one who will take the time to explain.
-And she acknowledges that the road to controlling diabetes is frustrating at times.
-"There are so many things you have to watch," she says.
+Burke said she's learned how important it is to find a doctor you can trust—one who will take the time to explain.
+And she acknowledged that the road to managing diabetes is frustrating at times.
+"There are so many things you have to watch," Burke said.
 "It's a lot of searching and it can be tedious, but you just have to stick with it."

-As a beauty queen in her 20s, Delta constantly struggled to keep her weight in check and used any means available to stay skinny.
+As a beauty queen in her 20s, Burke constantly struggled to keep her weight in check and used any means available to stay skinny.

-She had hypoglycemia and remembers being told that if she wasn't careful, she could develop diabetes.
-"I didn't understand," she says.
-Diabetes does run in Delta's family, but she believes it was the weight she gained during the filming of Designing Women that ultimately triggered her diagnosis of type 2 diabetes.
+She had hypoglycemia and remembered being told that if she wasn't careful, she could develop diabetes.
+"I didn't understand," Burke said.
+Diabetes does run in her family, but she believed it was the weight she gained during the filming of Designing Women that ultimately triggered her diagnosis of type 2 diabetes.
 By the time she left the show in 1991, she weighed an all-time high of 215 pounds.

-Through diet and exercise, Delta began to lose some weight, but it was slow going until she realized she had to change her mind-set.
-"I was telling myself that I was a bad person because I couldn't lose the weight fast enough," she says.
+Through diet and exercise, Burke began to lose some weight, but it was slow going until she realized she had to change her mindset.
+"I was telling myself that I was a bad person because I couldn't lose the weight fast enough," she told EatingWell when interviewed.
 "I decided to stop beating myself up and started to give myself credit for maintaining weight."

-In 1998, Delta's grandmother died, her beloved pet Maltese passed away, and her mother was diagnosed with breast cancer.
-Delta's acting career was hibernating, and she was working on a clothing line for plus-size women.
+In 1998, Burke's grandmother died, her beloved pet Maltese passed away, and her mother was diagnosed with breast cancer.
+Her acting career was hibernating, and she was working on a clothing line for plus-size women.
 "I was on the road a lot.
 I was tired.
 My body didn't feel right.
-I knew something was wrong, but nobody could tell me what," she says.
+I knew something was wrong, but nobody could tell me what," Burke said.
 "They said I had Epstein-Barr.
 I knew it was something else.
 Then one doctor did the right tests and told me I had diabetes."

-While she was helping her mother with cancer treatments, Delta took her medication but didn't take care of her diet.
+While she was helping her mother with cancer treatments, Burke took her diabetes medication but didn't take care of her diet.
 "My doctor told me I would end up on insulin if I didn't get my blood glucose under control.
-That scared me enough to take action," she says.
+That scared me enough to take action," she said.
 "I began a stringent eating program and tested my blood more often.
 That's when I got better control of my blood glucose.
 I also lost 20 pounds, which helped a lot."

-These days, Delta is living in Los Angeles with her mother, now a breast cancer survivor, and her husband, actor Gerald McRaney.
-Delta credits him with helping her through the dark times.
+When interviewed back in the mid-2000s, Burke lived in Los Angeles with her mother, a breast cancer survivor, and her husband, actor Gerald McRaney.
+Burke credited him with helping her through the dark times.

-"He's been great," she says.
+"He's been great," she said.
 "It didn't matter to him how fat I got.
 He reminds me what I should be doing or shouldn't be eating.
 He likes to give me my shots and says it makes him feel like he's taking care of me."
+Burke told EatingWell.

-Delta's road to better health hasn't been easy.
+Burke's road to better health hasn't been easy.
 "Sometimes I would get obsessive about testing, then realize I didn't need to test that much."
-She has also had to learn about portion control and which foods work best for her.
+She also had to learn about portion control and which foods work best for her.

-Never a big fan of exercise, Delta says she and Gerald, who went through a bout of lung cancer recently, enjoy walking together.
+Never a big fan of exercise, Burke said she and Gerald, who went through a bout of lung cancer, enjoyed walking together.
 "My mom's healthy and my husband's healthy.
-I feel good, and I know I'll get better and better," Delta says.
+I feel good, and I know I'll get better and better," Burke said when originally interviewed.
 "To me, it's a time of celebration."